fabiocyro/line_navigation/README.md

 - Ubuntu 22.04 with ROS2 Humble installed
 - Turtlebot3 with ROS2 and a Raspberry Pi camera installed
-- The turtlebot runs with a Raspberri Pi 4 4gb.
+- The turtlebot runs with a Raspberry Pi 4 4gb.
 This is the minimum recommended since weaker versions won't work.
 - The tracks from the autorace from Turtlebot3 (but "any line" will do the job, I will explain after)